sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 ^^^^^

 :Message: Transfer delayed for "%(path)s".
-Will be transfered together with marker "%(marker)s".
+Will be transfered together with markers "%(markers)s".
 :Groups: transfer, informational, client-side
 :From version: 3.36.0
 :To version: None
 :Description: None
 :Data:
-  :marker: Expression used to detect the file marker.
+  :markers: Expression used to detect the file marker.

   :path: Path to the file for which a transfer was delayed.